anvikav/Anvika_BlueStampPortfolio/index.md

   Once I established a strong connection to the Pi, I started working on live text recognition using Python.
 I soon faced the issue of dealing with blurry photos that the Pi was unable to read.
 By manually adjusting the focus of the camera and going through several rounds of testing, I successfully converted text into speech.

+  For the software portion of the converter, I used the PiTextReader software developed by Russell Grokett

 <!--<p align="center">
 <img src=" " alt="Text-Speech" width="450"/>
 </p>-->